ATIP FAQs last updated October 14, 2021

-Yes, you may apply for an ATIP grant with an overlapping project as long as a funding decision has not been made by the other organization.
-That is, for external grants submitted at around the same time as ATIP and for the same project (where there is budgetary overlap), our policy is that if the ATIP funding decision precedes that of another grant, the ATIP grant would be awarded.
-However, if the submitted project is funded by another entity prior to the ATIP funding decision, then the applicant should notify us and the ATIP application would not be considered for funding for that round.
+Yes, you may apply for an ATIP or CEnR grant with an overlapping project as long as a funding decision has not been made by the other organization.
+That is, for external grants submitted at around the same time as ATIP or CEnR and for the same project (where there is budgetary overlap), our policy is that if the ATIP/CEnR funding decision precedes that of another grant, the ATIP/CEnR grant would be awarded.
+However, if the submitted project is funded by another entity prior to the ATIP/CEnR funding decision, then the applicant should notify us and the ATIP/CEnR application would not be considered for funding for that round.

 UMB ICTR ATIP funding opportunities are announced once a year.
 The number of applications funded at each round varies depending on available resources.
 Typically, 12 - 18 projects are awarded per year.

-Awarded projects designated for the NIH NCATS funding mechanism will have additional document requirements, such as training certificates and biosketches/resumes of all study team members.
-The UMB ATIP Navigator will contact you regarding the additional documents.
-After receipt of the required documents and approvals, the NIH NCATS may take up to 30 days to review and approve funding release for the project.
-Delays will shorten the funding period correspondingly.
+Awarded projects designated for the NIH NCATS funding mechanism will have additional NIH supplemental documents and other supporting document requirements.
+The UMB Navigator will contact you regarding the additional documents.
+After receipt of the required documents, the prior approval progress may take approximatedly 90 days.
 Common causes of delays:

-- Title of project does not match IRB or IACUC letters
+- Title of project does not match IRB protocol

-- IRB protocol and ATIP project information provided do not match.
+- IRB protocol and CEnR project information provided do not match.
 Example: recruitment and retention plans do not match.

-- PI of IRB does not match ATIP PI or Co-PI
+- PI of IRB does not match CEnR PI or Co-PI

-- Team members on IRB do not match Team members on ATIP application
+- Team members on IRB do not match Team members on CEnR application

 - Training certificates nearing expiration